David Clarke’s submission on the NDIS Amendment Bill 2026

 Background

 It has long been recognised that housing and support should be delivered by separate providers.
-In 2020, the government supported in principle this recommendation of the Senate Joint Standing Committee on the NDIS (see page 10 of their response).
+In 2020, the government supported in principle this recommendation of the Senate Joint Standing Committee on the NDIS.
 It's time to start making it happen.

 In our experience, further steps are needed too.
 There are a variety of commercial arrangements in the market that exist today between SDA and SIL operators and all should be removed in the interests of participant choice and control and service quality.